St. Patrick’s Day — Oliver’s Style

 There’s nothing more Irish than corned beef and cabbage, right?
 Wrong?
 Well, it’s complicated.
 Corned beef and cabbage were actually adopted for the celebratory feast by Irish immigrants in New York City.
 The Irish working class frequented Jewish delis, which is where they first tasted the corned beef.
 The corned beef they made came from brisket, a kosher cut of meat from the front of the cow.
 It tasted a lot like Irish bacon and was seen as a cheaper alternative to pork.
 Potatoes were widely available, but cabbage was a budget saving option, and when cooked in the same pot the spiced, salty beef flavored the cabbage, creating a simple, hearty dish.
 Beef was also very expensive in Ireland, making Corned Beef and Cabbage a delicious and budget-friendly alternative to the Ham and Potatoes enjoyed back in the Motherland.

-At Oliver’s, our Meat, Deli and Produce departments are fully stocked with everything you need to enjoy the perfect St. Patrick’s Day repast!
+At Oliver’s, our Meat, Deli, Produce, and Bakery departments are fully stocked with everything you need to enjoy the perfect St. Patrick’s Day repast!
 Order your dinner pre-made for a group, grab a serving or two in our Grab and Go area, or pick up all of the ingredients and start cooking!
 The choices are all yours.
-(Head to our Deli to order the large meal in advance at any of our four locations.)
-Try a few of these classic recipes or find your new faves.

 - Irish Colcannon